intersystems/samples-FHIR-resource-repository/README.md

 `./run\_synthea`

-6. Using your computer&#39;s file browser, navigate to the **/synthea-master/output/fhir** directory, now containing JSON files for the patient data just generated.
+6. Using your computer's file browser, navigate to the **/synthea-master/output/fhir** directory, now containing JSON files for the patient data just generated.

 7. Using the IDE, create a new **test** folder by selecting the FHIRLab folder and then going to **File \&gt; New Folder**.
 Then, copy the generated files and make them available on the server container by dragging all the JSON files under **/synthea-master/output/fhir** into the new **test** folder.